Tom Seaver, Hall of Fame pitcher for New York’s ‘Miracle Mets’ of ’69, dies at 75

 Survivors include his wife of 54 years and their two daughters.

-At the peak of his, Mr. Seaver estimated that he could throw more than 95 percent of his pitches within an inch of his intended target.
+At the peak of his career, Mr. Seaver estimated that he could throw more than 95 percent of his pitches within an inch of his intended target.

 “Pitching is a physical art form, I think,” he said in 1981.
 “I haven’t yet come close to finding anything as rewarding as pitching.
 Baseball is just so beautiful when it’s played right.
 God, but it can be a beautiful thing out there.”